 If your current parking permit has a June 20, 2020 expiration date AND you are not currently coming to campus, you do not need to renew your permit at this time.
 For those currently on payroll deduction, your deductions will automatically be canceled.
-Your parking lot assignment will be held for you until Winter 2021.
+Your parking lot assignment will be held for you until September 2021.

 What if I need to visit the Parking Services Office?

 Parking Services front lobby services will be closed to the public until at least September 8, 2020.
 You must make an appointment if you need to visit the Parking Services Office.
 Please call 951-827-8277 or email firstname.lastname@example.org to do so.
 Masks or face covering will be required to be worn in the office, according to campus policy.

 My department is planning to have an event.
 Can I still submit a request?